okohll/abdocs/content/docs/security-and-compliance/security-features/users/community-users.md

 > Community Users have limited access (described below), with subscriptions which are significantly less costly and must be purchased in bulk.
 Once a block of community users is purchased, you can set up and remove as many as you need within the upper limit of that block.

 ## Validity
-To be valid for a Community User subscription, a person must be one of
+For a Community User subscription to apply, a person must be one of
 * a *supplier*
 * a *contractor*
 * or a *member of the public*

-Employees must be standard 'core users' not community users, even if they only have read-only privileges or access the system intermittently.
+So this mechanism is not applicable to employees of the company (or a parent company or subsidiary).

 ## Setup
 ### Configuring a community of users